sahil-s-lab/portfolio/Sales Performance Dashboard/README.md

 ## 📊 Objective

-To provide executive and regional sales leadership with a real-time view of:
-- Total pipeline volume by stage
-- Opportunity velocity and aging
-- Conversion funnel trends across all teams

-This dashboard enabled data-driven forecasting and territory optimization.
+To provide a daily snapshot of opportunity volume and progression through the B2B sales funnel, enabling leadership to monitor conversion rates, identify pipeline bottlenecks, and support proactive revenue forecasting.

 ---